-This is a spectacularly luxurious modern home constructed in Indian Wells, California.
-Set across a vast 5,300 sq feet surface area bordering the Palm Desert in Coachella Valley, it looks fit for a king.
+This spectacular modern home was constructed in Indian Wells, California.
+Set across a vast 5,300 sq feet surface area bordering the Palm Desert in Coachella Valley, the luxurious home is fit for a king.

 At just one storey high, the modern home sprawls confidently across the impeccably landscaped garden and terrain.
 Amongst others, a mixture of palms, cacti, boulders and paving are interspersed throughout a rich and diverse habitat, enabling local flora and fauna to thrive in the desert-like environment.